 Niacinamide and Azelaic Acid - Niacinamide targets enlarged pores while the Azelaic acid reduces redness and inflammation caused by blemishes, as well as targeting the hyperpigmentation commonly left afterwards.
 This duo can be used together morning and night if tolerated well.

 AHA’s and BHA’s- AHAs or Alpha Hydroxy Acids are used to exfoliate the outer layers of the skin and help products penetrate deeper into the skin where they are needed the most.
-BHAs or Beta Hydroxy Acids kill the acne causing bacteria on the skin by clearing the pores from oil and skin cell build up, exposing the pore to oxygen (acne-causing bacteria is anaerobic, meaning it can’t survive in the presence of oxygen) .
-Unless these ingredients are in a pre mixed solution it is better to use one acid in the morning and the other at night to avoid irritation, or select one or the other based on your skin type.
+BHAs or Beta Hydroxy Acids kill the acne-causing bacteria on the skin by clearing the pores from oil and skin cell build up, exposing the pore to oxygen (acne-causing bacteria are anaerobic, meaning they can’t survive in the presence of oxygen).
+Unless these ingredients are in a pre-mixed solution it is better to use one acid in the morning and the other at night to avoid irritation, or select one or the other based on your skin type.

 Always seek the advice of a professional before starting a new skincare routine - it skips that trial and error process and can save you so much time and money in the long run.
 At Renude, our experts can guide you on what active ingredients are best for the type of blemishes you are experiencing, and provide guidance on exactly how to use these in combination.

-These are essential in any skin care routine, and especially when using exfoliants that can dry the skin and make it more sensitive to sunlight.
+These are essential in any skincare routine, especially when using exfoliants that can dry the skin and make it more sensitive to sunlight.